andycroll/andycroll.com/_posts/2017/2017-09-29-use-rails-naming-conventions-for-dates-and-times.md

 ## But why?

-Rails’ own timestamps give us a convention we can reuse and it’s a good idea to suffix times in the same way.
-A `due_on` field lets you know to expect a date and gives instant feedback to readers of your code about the expected data stored in the database.

-I _might_ allow myself the occasional `_until` if it makes the variable easier to read.

 Including the word `time` or `date` in the variable name is redundant and adds to the visual noise of the code.
 You don’t say `first_name_string`, do you?

+Given Rails' conventions, something like a `due_on` field lets you know to expect a date.
+You give instant feedback to anyone reading your code about the expected data stored in the database.

+I _might_ allow myself the occasional `_until` if it makes the variable easier to read.

 For me, the naming constraint also _makes me think harder_ about the right name.